-At Marks & Harrison, we will thoroughly investigate your case.
+At Marks & Harrison, we understand Virginia’s dog bite laws, and we will thoroughly investigate your case.
 In particular, we can look into whether hospital, police or animal control records show that the dog had a history of attacks and/or dangerous behavior.
 We can also interview witnesses who can shed light on past behavior of the animal.

 In Virginia, you can also establish a dog owner’s liability for a dog bite or attack by showing that the owner violated a statute or ordinance – commonly called “leash laws” – and due to this violation, you or a loved one suffered injuries.
 This is called “negligence per se.”

 For example, let’s say that a local law prohibits a dog owner from allowing a pet to roam at large in public areas without a leash.
 If a dog owner fails to follow this law, and you are attacked by the owner’s unleashed pet, you may have the right to bring a dog bite claim against the owner that seeks just compensation.

 What Can You Recover in a Dog Bite Lawsuit?